jchultarsky101/pcli/README.md

 ### <a id="general-vs-specific-args"></a>How do I know which arguments are general and which are specific?

-That is easy!
+The general arguments are:

+* --tenant
+* --format
+* --pretty

 If you display the help without specifying a command name, you will see the info about the general arguments.
 If you do provide a command name in the help request, you will see the command-specific arguments only.

 Remember, provide the general arguments (if any) first, then the command name followed with any specific command arguments.